mykoladev0220/ROR-ecommerce/README.md

 ### Shopping Cart Functionality:

 - Allows users to easily add and remove products from their shopping cart.
+- Shows how many items are in the cart on the navigation bar.
 - Verifies product availability before adding items to the cart.
 - Provides the ability to update the quantity of products within the cart.
 - Displays comprehensive cart details, including product information and total cost.